Bredgade 63–65

-Bredgade 63–65 are two identical Renaissance Revival style properties situated on Bredgade, adjacent to the small garden complex in front of Østre Landsret, in the Frederiksstaden of central Copenhagen.
-Denmark.
+Bredgade 63–65 are two identical Renaissance Revival style properties situated on Bredgade, adjacent to the small garden complex in front of Østre Landsret, in the Frederiksstaden of central Copenhagen, Denmark.
 Both buildings were individually listed in the Danish registry of protected buildings and places in 1988.
 The Mexican Embassy is based at No. 65.

 History

 The site was from 1730 occupied by a large garden known as Magister Knud Tommerups Have.
 Knud Tommerup—the wealthiest clergyman in Copenhagen—served as pastor of the Church of the Holy Ghost from 1726.
-The garden survived until 1807 when Holmen's Work House was built in the grounds.
+The garden survived until 1807 when Holmen's Work House was built on the grounds.
 The building was later taken over by the Poor Authority's boys' school on Sankt Annæ Plads.

 In 1881, it was divided into parcels and sold to master joiner A. C. Rasmussen.
 The two buildings at No. 63 and No. 65 were constructed in 1886–87 to designs by the architect Ferdinand Vilhelm Jensen.